-- knowledge base in psychology
+- Knowledge base in psychology

-- critical thinking skills in psychology
+- Scientific inquiry and critical thinking

-- personal development skills
+- Professional development

 Prerequisites - Undergraduate Health Psychology Degree

 Entering undergraduates must have at least a 2.75 cumulative GPA with a grade of C or better in basic proficiency and science requirement courses.
-Exceptional applicants who do not meet this minimum requirement will be reviewed on a case by case basis.
+Exceptional applicants who do not meet this minimum requirement will be reviewed on a case-by-case basis.
 Prior to enrolling, students must have completed 90 quarter credits (60 semester credits), including a minimum number of credits in specific proficiencies and general education requirements.
 Students may apply to the program while completing prerequisite coursework.

 Basic Proficiency and Science Requirements

-|English literature or composition||9 quarter credits|
+|English Literature or Composition||9 quarter credits|

-|General psychology||3 quarter credits|
+|General Psychology||3 quarter credits|

-|Introductory Biology with lab||4 quarter credits|
+|Survey level General Biology with lab||4 quarter credits|

 General Education Requirements

-|Natural science and mathematics||12 quarter credits|
+|Natural Science||12 quarter credits|

-|Arts and humanities||15 quarter credits|
+|Arts and Humanities||15 quarter credits|

-|Social sciences||15 quarter credits|
+|Social Sciences||15 quarter credits|